John T. Frey,

 To increase access to the Circuit Court without exposing counsel, litigants, personnel and the public to COVID-19 health threats, the Circuit Court is offering a Temporary Procedure to Request Waiver of Oral Argument for Motions (effective March 27, 2020).

-Effective April 21, 2020, the Fairfax Circuit Court has established procedures for hearing additional criminal proceedings.
-Please read the Temporary Procedures for Felony Criminal Proceedings document for more details and the Second Transition Plan (effective July 15, 2020).
+Effective April 21, 2020, the Fairfax Circuit Court established procedures for hearing additional criminal proceedings.
+Please read the Temporary Procedures for Felony Criminal Proceedings document, the Second Transition Plan (effective July 15, 2020) and the Third Transition Plan (effective February 8, 2021) for more details.

 The Criminal Division of the Fairfax Circuit Court is located on the fourth floor of the Fairfax County Courthouse at 4110 Chain Bridge Road in Suite 409.
 The Division is open between the hours of 9:00 a.m. and 4:00 p.m.
 Monday through Friday.
 Telephone 703-691-7320 (press 3, then 2) (TTY 711).